easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### LAMMPS

 LAMMPS is a classical molecular dynamics code, and an acronym for Large-scale Atomic/Molecular Massively Parallel Simulator.
 LAMMPS has potentials for solid-state materials (metals, semiconductors) and soft matter (biomolecules, polymers) and coarse-grained or mesoscopic systems.
 It can be used to model atoms or, more generically, as a parallel particle simulator at the atomic, meso, or continuum scale.
 LAMMPS runs on single processors or in parallel using message-passing techniques and a spatial-decomposition of the simulation domain.
-The code is designed to be easy to modify or extend with new functionality.
+The code is designed to be simple to modify or extend with new functionality.

 *homepage*: <https://lammps.sandia.gov/>